cyxwang/ViComp/README.md

    3. Download the [pre-trained model of CompenNeSt](https://github.com/BingyaoHuang/CompenNeSt-plusplus) to "pretrain".

+   4. Download the code of [FlowFormer](https://github.com/drinkingcoder/FlowFormer-Official) to "src/python/compensation".

-   4. Download the [pre-trained model of FlowFormer](https://github.com/drinkingcoder/FlowFormer-Official) to "pretrain".
+   5. Download the [pre-trained model of FlowFormer](https://github.com/drinkingcoder/FlowFormer-Official) to "pretrain".

-   4. cd to "src/python", edit data path and hyper-parameters in "online.yaml", then run testing.sh to start the system.
+   6. cd to "src/python", edit data path and hyper-parameters in "online.yaml", then run testing.sh to start the system.

      cd src/python